A Survey of Data Agents: Emerging Paradigm or Overstated Hype?

 \subsection{Progress and Limitations of L1 Data Agents}

-L1 data agents have introduced prompt-based assistance for discrete data-related tasks.
-By interpreting and responding to users' queries on demand, this initial form of intelligent assistance also significantly improves developer efficiency by offloading trivial and routine operations such as unit conversions or standard preprocessing steps.
+L1 data agents have introduced prompt-based query-responsive assistance for discrete data-related tasks.
+By interpreting and responding to users' queries on demand, this initial form of intelligent assistance also significantly improves developer efficiency by offloading trivial and routine operations.

-Despite these gains, L1 data agents operate in a stateless, prompt–response paradigm and lack the capabilities to perceive and interact with their environment, which limits their ability to perform adaptive optimization.
+Despite these advances, L1 data agents operate in a stateless, prompt–response paradigm and lack the capabilities to perceive and interact with their environment, which limits their ability to perform adaptive optimization.
 They can not perceive or interact with external environments or data systems autonomously, necessitating manual execution, integration, verification, and optimization of generated outputs by human analysts.
 Consequently, L1 data agents remain reliant on user oversight to ensure correctness and to manage the entire procedure, limiting their autonomy to atomic and static subtasks.